min2ha/ukwa-site/content/target/39781/index.en.md

   "start_date": "2016-04-25T10:00:00Z"
 }

-# James Cole on Facebook (Abolish the Welsh Assembly Party candidate for South Wales West)

 James Cole is the Abolish the Welsh Assembly Party candidate for South Wales East at the 2016 National Assembly for Wales elections.